wavefrontHQ/docs/pages/doc/windows_host_tutorial.md

    * **App Description**: `Server to server app that I will use for my Windows integration setup.`
 5. In the **Access Token TTL** field, specify the time to live for the access token of your server to server app.
 6. Define the scopes by assigning roles to the server to server app.
+   For example:
    * Assign the **Organization Member** organization role.
    * Search for `Operations for Applications` in the list of scopes, expand VMware **Operations for Applications** and select **Proxies** and **Viewer**.

    {% include note.html content="Note that these are the minimum required roles for the server to server app that you'll use to install the Wavefront proxy." %}

 7. Click **Create**.
 8. On the **OAuth app created** screen, click **Download JSON**, save the file to a secure place and click **Continue**.

-   The JSON file contains the app ID and app secret that you'll need when you install the Wavefront proxy.
+   The JSON file contains the app ID and app secret that you need when you install the Wavefront proxy.

-### Task 2: Add the Server to Server App to the Organization
+### Step 2: Add the Server to Server App to the Organization

 We add the app to the organization.